Karawang Regency: Topography

 Most of Karawang Regency consists of a broad coastal plain; it lies on the northern coast of Java and is the result of the deposition of sedimentary rocks formed by loose materials, especially marine sediments and volcanic alluvium.
 While in the middle of the regency are hills mostly formed by sedimentary rocks, in the south there is a mountain with a height of about 1291 m.
-The regency is roughly equidistant from Jakarta and [Bandung], and the two metropolitan areas have a combined home population of over 40 million people.
+The regency is roughly equidistant from Jakarta and Bandung, and the two metropolitan areas have a combined home population of over 40 million people.

 Demography

-The estimated population in mid-2024 was 2,554,384, and the projected total for mid 2025 was 2,581,245 - comprising 1,302,947 males and 1,278,298 females.
+The estimated population in mid 2025 was 2,581,245, comprising 1,302,947 males and 1,278,298 females.
 The general population is ethnically Sundanese, with Islam adherents comprising 98.17% of the population according to the 2010 census.

 Sport

 The football club Persika Karawang, which plays in Liga 2, is based in Karawang's Singaperbangsa Stadium.
 The city had also hosted the Madura United F.C. between 2010 and 2012 when it was known as Pelita Jaya Karawang.